oxai/intersectional_gpt2/README.md

 # How True is GPT-2?

 We include code for the paper `How True is GPT-2?
-An Empirical Analysis of Intersectional Occupational Biases.` It is structured into two folders: one containing code and the other containing relevant data files.
+An Empirical Analysis of Intersectional Occupational Biases`.
+It is structured into two folders: one containing code and the other containing relevant data files.

 <p align="center">
 <img src="data/_splash.png" width="400">